Skip to content

 All German citizens and EU citizens who have lived in Germany for more than three months can vote in the municipal/ local elections (“Kommunalwahlen”).
 The minimum age depends on the state.
 In Saxony, Saarland, Rhineland-Palatinate, Hesse and Bavaria, only people aged 18 and over are allowed to vote.
 In other federal states, you can vote in local elections from the age of 16.

 Anyone who is over 18 and has German citizenship may run as a candidate and get elected.
-State election in Hesse is the only exceptions: candidates must be at least 21 years old and have German citizenship.
+State elections in Hesse is the only exception: candidates must be at least 21 years old.

-In principle, elections in Germany are always held on Sundays, as most people don't work and have time to go to cast their votes.
+Elections in Germany are regularly held on Sundays as most people don't work and have time to go to cast their votes.
 But there is also always the possibility to vote in advance per post.
-However, you have to apply for the postal vote.
-As a person entitled to vote, a few weeks before each election you will receive a voting notification where you can find detailed information about postal vote.
+However, voters have to apply for the postal vote.
+How this works is explained in the election notification, which is sent by post a few weeks before the election to all registered voters listed in the electoral register.

-In the federal, state and local elections, all voters have two votes: the first and the second vote.
-With the first vote, voters elect a candidate from their constituency (“direct election”).
-They give their second vote to the list of a specific party ("proportional representation").
+In the federal elections (“Bundestagswahl”), all voters have two votes: the first and the second vote.
+With the first vote, you elect a candidate from their constituency (“Direktwahl”).
+You give their second vote to the list of a specific party ("proportional representation").
 The second vote is more significant as it determines the distribution of seats in the parliaments.
-The system mentioned above is also known as "personalized election on the basis of proportional representation" ("personalisierte Verhältniswahl").
+The system mentioned above is also known as "personalsed election on the basis of proportional representation" ("personalisierte Verhältniswahl").

 In state elections, the right to vote and thus also the number of votes differ depending on the federal state.
 In most federal states, the system of "personalized election on the basis of proportional representation" ("personalisierte Verhältniswahl") also applies to state elections.
 The voters, therefore, have a first vote and a second vote.